Deep Learning for Inertial Sensor Alignment: Conclusions

 \section{Conclusions}

-A data-drive approach was presented for estimating the yaw mounting angle of an IMU sensor.
-The proposed solution may be used in real-time on mobile devices for navigation, motion tracking, activity recognition, and other tasks.
-It was shown that the training data can be manipulated to generate a rich set of examples while reducing significantly the data collection effort.
-The trained model was shown to perform well on a synthetic validation set and in a real setting.
-The proposed solution is computationally light, easy to deploy, fast to converge, and sufficiently accurate for a wide range of applications.
-Future and current work include extending the present model to learn the roll, pitch, and yaw mounting angles and apply the presented concepts to other tasks.
+\begin{enumerate} \item {It was shown that the training data can be manipulated to generate a rich set of examples while reducing significantly the data collection effort.
+The trained model was shown to perform well on a synthetic validation set and in a real setting.} \item {Generalization was demonstrated from a low-cost external IMU sensor to a mobile smartphone device with a built-in IMU.
+The native sampling rates of the two sensors were different as well as the acquisition interface (serial port vs. Android OS).} \item {The proposed solution was found to be computationally light, relatively easy to deploy, fast to converge, and sufficiently accurate for a wide range of applications.
+Approximately 5 seconds of driving is necessary to provide an estimation within 4 degrees of the real angle which is an order of magnitude less time than classical techniques.} \item {A comparison with an existing solution in the form of an off-the-shelf product shows comparable results in accuracy but without dependency on a GNSS sensor and requiring significantly less time of driving.} \end{enumerate}

+{Future work will focus on extending the present approach to learn the roll, pitch, and yaw mounting angles simultaneously to provide a complete solution for sensor-to-body frame alignment.
+This work demonstrated the feasibility and strengths of data-driven approaches for sensor alignment and future work will emphasize DNN architecture optimization.
+It is expected that deeper architectures may be needed to solve the complete alignment which includes all three rotations.
+In addition, future work will focus on models which are capable of evaluating the quality of their estimation.
+For example, when a vehicle is stationary, the IMU measurements do not hold information about the mounting angles and thus the output of an aware model will include an indication that the current output is not reliable and should not be used.}

 \begin{IEEEbiography}[{ }]{Maxim Freydin} (Member, IEEE) received his B.Sc.
 (2017, Summa Cum Laude) and Ph.D.
 (2021) degrees in Aerospace Engineering from the Technion – Israel Institute of Technology.
 He is the VP of R\&D at ALMA Technologies Ltd. and his research interests include navigation, signal processing, deep learning, and computational fluid-structure interaction. \end{IEEEbiography}